Farnooshmo/Farnooshmo/README.md

 Farnoosh Moayeri
 ========================================================================================================================================
-Full-stack developer, eager to tackle new challenges and stay up-to-date with the latest technologies.
+A software developer, eager to tackle new challenges and stay up-to-date with the latest technologies.
 * ✉️  You can contact me at [farnooshmoayeri@gmail.com](mailto:farnooshmoayeri@gmail.com)
 <p align="left">
 <p>Langueges and tools: </p>